CNBC Roasted For Tipping Advice Video

 “I’ve saved thousands of dollars eating out by simply robbing my waiter after their shift ends,” Twitter user @jmckee joked.

-Some American cities, per Thrillist, have weighed policy changes to eliminate tipping altogether, in favor of a higher miminum wage for restaurant workers.
+Some American cities, per Thrillist, have weighed policy changes to eliminate tipping altogether, in favor of a higher minimum wage for restaurant workers.
 Restauranteur Danny Meyer, the founder of Shake Shake, announced last year that he was getting rid of tips at all of the establishments in his restaurant group.